 #4 Windswept Silver Shag with Airy Texture

-This is what I picture when someone says they want to embrace their silver but they’re worried it’ll look flat.
-The layers are creating so much texture and movement through the lengths that the hair looks like it’s being caught in a breeze even when it isn’t.
-The bangs are long and piece-y, swept to one side and blending seamlessly into the face-framing layers.
-There’s a deliberate roughness to the texture that keeps it modern, and the blush pink she’s wearing is one of the few colors that genuinely makes silver hair look warmer rather than cooler.
-If I had a client who brought me this photo, I’d be excited about it because there’s real artistry in making fine silver hair look this full and alive.
+What do I think of when someone says they want to start embracing their silver, but are afraid it will fall flat?
+I think of layers that create enough texture and movement so that the hair looks like it’s blowing in the wind.
+The bangs are long, wispy, and pulled to one side so that they blend into the face-framing layers.
+There is some intended softness to the texture, and the blush pink top she’s wearing is one of the few colors that helps silver hair look warmer instead of cooler.
+If I had a client who showed me this photo, I would be excited because there is a lot of artistry in making fine silver hair look this alive!

 #5 Icy Platinum Shag with Soft Flowing Layers